A Successful Career in Live Sound is a Combination of Technical and Personal Skills

 Less is more.

 The fewer things in the signal path, the fewer things to cause problems.
-If you’ve got 4 or 5 things inserted on an input, whether plug-ins or outboard gear, there are many places for problems to arise, not to mention noise or signal degradation.
+If you’ve got 4 or 5 plug-ins or outboard gear in the signal path, there are many places for problems to arise, not to mention noise or signal degradation.

-If and when you do have a problem it will also take that much longer to track it down.
+If and when you do have a problem, it will also take that much longer to track it down.
 I’ve seen sound engineers spending far too much time frantically chasing down problems with an input because the signal chain is layers deep in plug-ins.

-If you need more than 1 or 2 things inserted on any one input either you are not using the right tool for the job or the problem is with your source- see above.
+If you need more than 1 or 2 things inserted on any one input, either you are not using the right tool for the job, or the problem is with your source- see above.

 Speaking of problems, having a solid understanding of signal flow is crucial in troubleshooting efficiently.